-Special service contact report is to be removed from a student’s cumulative record at the end of five years if the student is not enrolled in a special program.
+Special service contact report is to be removed from a student’s cumulative record at the end of five (5) years if the student is not enrolled in a special program.
 The curriculum coordinator or guidance counselor will remove this record.
 The continual reading and mathematics records K through eight are to be removed and made a part of the record keeping system to be in force for grades nine through 12.
-Correspondence with parents should be reevaluated and thrown away after five years.
-Any materials relating to a child's preschool and kindergarten experiences should be discarded after second grade.
+Correspondence with parents/legal guardians should be reevaluated and thrown away after five (5) years.
+Any materials relating to a student’s preschool and kindergarten experiences should be discarded after second grade.

 Record Provided by the Department of Juvenile Justice

-A person's juvenile criminal record must be provided by the department of juvenile justice to the principal of the school which the juvenile is eligible to attend immediately upon the person's release from the department of juvenile justice.
+A person’s juvenile criminal record must be provided by the South Carolina Department of Juvenile Justice (DJJ) to the principal of the school which the juvenile is eligible to attend immediately upon the person’s release from the DJJ.

-The principal will ensure that the student's juvenile criminal record is maintained in the school disciplinary file or other such confidential location.
-Access to the record will be restricted to school personnel having need for such information in order to adequately address the educational needs of the student.
+The principal will ensure that the student’s juvenile criminal record is maintained in the school disciplinary file or other such confidential location.
+Access to the record will be restricted to school staff having need for such information in order to adequately address the educational needs of the student.

-These records must be destroyed upon the student's completion of secondary school or upon reaching 21 years of age.
+These records must be destroyed upon the student’s completion of secondary school or upon reaching 21 years of age.